 Release date: 2022, which has now been confirmed by Netflix.

-Trailer: There are already a few teasers for Stranger Things season 4, but a full trailer isn't here yet.
+Trailer: There are three teasers for Stranger Things season 4 with a fourth to come, but a full trailer isn't here yet.

 Cast: All of the main cast members are returning, along with a bunch of newly confirmed characters.